Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Result

-Our learning session also introduced participants to the concept of empathy-based counterspeech.
-Prior to the session, few participants (4 | P2, P4, P6, P18) were aware of this specific approach to counterspeech.
-However, after completing the learning session, many participants (19 | P1 - P12, P14 - P20) recognized the effectiveness of empathy-based counterspeech in countering hate content.
+\textbf{Discovering Empathy-Based Responses.} Few participants (4; P2, P4, P8, P16) were aware of empathy-based counterspeech prior to the session.
+Afterward, most (19; P1–P12, P14–P20) recognized its potential to de-escalate conflict and encourage reflection.